claire-lex/le-fuzzer-con/README.md

 Location and content's format is: `location:content` where:

-* `location` is the offset in the byte array, starting from 0
+* `location` is the offset in the byte array.
+If < 0, it's the position from the end of the string (e.g.: -2 == the last 2 bytes of the packet)

 * `content` is the byte or byte array to set with format `\x00` or `00`. `content` can also contain the total length of the packet on one or several bytes with